cccxiv/olah/README.md

 ## License

+Copyright (c) Olah Contributors.
+All rights reserved.

 This project is licensed under the [MIT License](LICENSE).

-## Copyright

-Copyright Olah Contributors.